What do eyeglasses do?

 What are multifocal lenses?

-People who have more than one vision problem often need glasses with multifocal lenses.
-Multifocal lenses, bifocals, trifocals, or progressive lenses are lenses that contain two or more vision-correcting prescriptions.
+If you have more than one vision problem, you may need glasses with multifocal lenses.
+These lenses contain two or more vision-correcting prescriptions.
 Your provider will discuss your options with you.
 Options include:

-- Trifocals: Trifocals are simply bifocals with a third section for people who need help seeing objects that are within an arm’s reach.
+- Trifocals: These eyeglasses are bifocals with a third section.
+The third section helps people who have trouble seeing objects within arm’s reach.

 What types of lenses are available?